 Note: Import all years, not only the current financial year.

-4. Follow the Integration Page Instructions
+4. Follow the Accounts Page Instructions

 Field | Note |